 McPhail claims there were over 10,000 possible Boche babies born.
 In some instances the German soldiers offered to take them back to Germany, though they were usually more interested in sons than in daughters.
 It seems that few French women accepted this offer.

 The French civilians of northern France suffered greatly during the German occupation of World War I. Mistreatment by occupying forces, lack of food and supplies, forced labor and other terrifying ordeals were the etched into the memories of these people, though their experiences were largely forgotten in the face of the second occupation of 1940−1944.
 In contrast with the inhabitants of unoccupied France, the occupied French lived side by side with the enemy, experiencing not only the hardships of occupation and war, but also the difficulty of living and interacting with the enemy on a day to day basis.
 In recent years these forgotten victims are beginning to find a voice as historians bring their experiences to light and expand the idea of collaboration and the motives behind it.
 Their stories are an important part of French history and influenced the France of today.

 About the author

-Shannon Wichers is a senior at Armstrong Atlantic State University pursuing a BA in History with a minor in French.
+Shannon Wichers is a senior at Armstrong State University pursuing a BA in History with a minor in French.
 She studied at Université de Franche-Comté in Besançon, France in Fall 2009.
 An interest in Germany led to a semester abroad in 2010 at Philipps Universität in Marburg, Germany and a summer 2011 internship in Berlin, Germany.
 She speaks English, French, and German and plans to move back to Germany following graduation to pursue a MA.